piotrsoczewka/Essential_Genes/README.md

 <img src="images/gene_length.png" width="650" height="325">

-Gene lengths range up to approx. 15000 base pairs, however only few of them are longer than 5000.
-Most of them have length of around 500-2000 base pairs.
+Gene lengths range up to approx. 15000 bases, however only few of them are longer than 5000.
+Most of them have length of around 500-2000 bases.

 <img src="images/bases_distributions.png" width="650" height="325">